 Keep in mind that uneven ground and shifting soil conditions could put you in harm's way.

-Moving or building a grain bin?
+Getting a new grain bin?

 According to the Iowa Electric Safety Code found in Iowa Administrative Code Chapter 199 -- 25.2(3) b.
 An electric utility may refuse to provide electric service to any grain bin built near an existing electric line which does not provide the clearances required by The American National Standards Institute (ANSI)C2-2002 “National Electrical Safety Code,” Rule 234f.
 This paragraph “b” shall apply only to grain bins loaded by portable augers, conveyors or elevators and built after September 9, 1992, or to grain bins loaded by permanently installed augers, conveyors or elevators built after December 24, 1997.
 (As adopted by the Iowa Utilities Board)

 Midland Power is required by the Iowa Utilities Board to provide this annual notice to farmers, farm lenders, grain bin merchants, and city and county zoning officials.
-If you have any questions concerning clearance regulations, please call Midland Power at (800) 833-8876.

 The state of Iowa requires specific clearances